Water Margin

-The novel is considered one of the masterpieces of early vernacular fiction and Chinese literature.
-It has introduced readers to some of the best-known characters in Chinese literature, such as Wu Song, Lin Chong, Pan Jinlian, Song Jiang and Lu Zhishen.
-Water Margin also exerted a significant influence on the development of fiction elsewhere in East Asia, such as on Japanese literature.
+Water Margin is considered one of the masterpieces of early vernacular fiction and Chinese literature.
+It had a far-reaching impact on East Asian narrative literature.
+The critics Li Zhi and Jin Shengtan both placed the book among the "greatest works of genius" in Chinese literature, and modern scholars and critics have been nearly unanimous in their praise of the work.
+Known for its heroic characterization of vigilantes, outlaws, and others who resist authority, the novel has introduced readers to some of the best-known characters in Chinese literature, such as Shi Jin, Lu Zhishen, Wu Song, Li Kui, Yan Qing and Song Jiang.
+Its characters and plots frequently reappear in other novels, operas, and performance media of all sorts.
+With its moral ambiguity, social critique, and theme of righteous bandit rebellion, Water Margin has long been an allegorical tool of historical and political commentary.
+Its influence spread far beyond the confines of literature.

 Historical context and inspirations

-Water Margin is based on the exploits of the outlaw Song Jiang and his 107 companions; framed in the story as the incarnations of 108 demons representing 108 stars (the 36 "heavenly spirits" (三十六天罡) and the 72 "earthly demons" (七十二地煞)).
+Water Margin is based on the exploits of the outlaw Song Jiang and his 107 companions; framed in the story as the incarnations of 108 demons representing 108 stars (the “36 heavenly spirits" (三十六天罡; sānshíliù tiāngāng) and the “72 earthly demons" (七十二地煞; qīshíèr dìshā)).
 The activities of Song Jiang's group were recorded in the historical text History of Song in the annals of Emperor Huizong of Song, which states:

 (When) the outlaw Song Jiang of Huainan and others attacked the army at Huaiyang, (the Emperor) sent generals to attack and arrest them.
 (The outlaws) infringed on the east of the capital (Kaifeng), Henan, and entered the boundaries of Chu (referring to present-day Hubei and Hunan) and Haizhou (covering parts of present-day Jiangsu).
 The general Zhang Shuye was ordered to pacify them.

 Zhang Shuye's biography further describes the activities of Song Jiang and the other outlaws, and tells they were eventually defeated by Zhang.

-A flag that says "Enforcing the Way in Heaven's Name" (替天行道 (Tì Tiān Xíng Dào)) on Mount Liang in Liangshan County.
+A flag that says "Act in Heaven's Behalf" (替天行道 (Tì Tiān Xíng Dào)) on Mount Liang in Liangshan County, Shandong.

-A precursor and blueprint of Water Margin is a compilation of folk tales titled as Old Incidents in the Xuanhe Period of the Great Song Dynasty (大宋宣和遺事), where it also inserts the story of the treacherous ministers of the Song dynasty who controlled the government and caused great suffering to the people.
-It also serves as a comparison for the story of the heroes of Liangshan.
-If it is counted with Gong Kai's Praise of the Thirty-six Men of Song Jiang from the same period, both works also mentioned the name of Yan Qing (one of the outlaw characters in Water Margin), as one of the thirty-six rebel leaders of Song Jiang's group.
-Furthermore, the archetype for Yan Qing's personality in the novel was suspected to be derived from Liang Xing (梁興), a Song general who fought against the Jin Dynasty.